Nutanix Inc. (NTNX) upgraded Issued by Wall Street Gurus

 BofA Securities gave a rating of “Neutral” to NTNX, setting the target price at $22 in the report published on May 26th of the current year.

-During the last 5 trading sessions, NTNX rose by +3.07%, which changed the moving average for the period of 200-days by -33.02% in comparison to the 20-day moving average, which settled at $20.25.
-In addition, Nutanix Inc. saw -27.31% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, NTNX fell by -1.50%, which changed the moving average for the period of 200-days by -32.09% in comparison to the 20-day moving average, which settled at $21.23.
+In addition, Nutanix Inc. saw -29.91% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at NTNX starting from RAMASWAMI RAJIV, who sale 5,000 shares at the price of $14.62 back on Jun 21.
-After this action, RAMASWAMI RAJIV now owns 218,392 shares of Nutanix Inc., valued at $73,080 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at NTNX starting from Sivaraman Rukmini, who sale 11,148 shares at the price of $22.93 back on Sep 16.
+After this action, Sivaraman Rukmini now owns 95,237 shares of Nutanix Inc., valued at $255,624 using the latest closing price.

-RAMASWAMI RAJIV, the President and CEO of Nutanix Inc., sale 50,134 shares at $13.97 during a trade that took place back on Jun 16, which means that RAMASWAMI RAJIV is holding 223,392 shares at $700,372 based on the most recent closing price.
+Wall Tyler, the Chief Legal Officer of Nutanix Inc., sale 7,243 shares at $22.93 during a trade that took place back on Sep 16, which means that Wall Tyler is holding 129,296 shares at $166,082 based on the most recent closing price.

 Stock Fundamentals for NTNX